TIBCOSoftware/snappydata/docs/aqp_aws.md

-#Overview of iSight#
+#Overview of SnappyData iSight-Cloud #
-iSight is a cloud based service that allows for instant visualization of analytic query results on large datasets.
-Powered by the SnappyData Synopsis Data Engine (SDE), users interact with iSight to populate the synopsis engine with the right data sets and accelerate SQL queries by using the engine to provide latency bounded responses to large complex aggregate queries.
+iSight-Cloud is a cloud-based service that allows for instant visualization of analytic query results on large datasets.
+Powered by the SnappyData Synopsis Data Engine (SDE), users interact with iSight-Cloud to populate the synopsis engine with the right data sets and accelerate SQL queries by using the engine to provide latency bounded responses to large complex aggregate queries.

-iSight uses Apache Zeppelin as the frontend notebook to display results and allows users to build powerful notebooks representing key elements of their business in a matter of minutes.
+iSight-Cloud uses Apache Zeppelin as the frontend notebook to display results and allows users to build powerful notebooks representing key elements of their business in a matter of minutes.

-The service provides a web URL that spins up a cluster instance on AWS or users can download the iSight EC2 script to configure a custom sized cluster, to create and render powerful visualizations of their big data sets with the click of a button.
+The service provides a web URL that spins up a cluster instance on AWS or users can download the iSight-Cloud EC2 script to configure a custom sized cluster, to create and render powerful visualizations of their big data sets with the click of a button.
-With iSight, you can speed up the process of understanding what your data is telling you, and move on to the task of organizing your business around those insights rapidly.
+With iSight-Cloud, you can speed up the process of understanding what your data is telling you, and move on to the task of organizing your business around those insights rapidly.

 In this document, we describe the features provided by SnappyData for analyzing your data.
 It also provides details for deploying a SnappyData cluster on AWS CloudFormation or on AWS using the EC2 script.